-The craze for taller displays and more aspect ratios has led to innovations such as the notch (wide, infinity, V and teardrop), pop-up cameras as well as under display cameras too.
-All of these are providing smartphone users with more screen real estate with no obstructions.
+The craze for taller displays has led to a lot of innovations designed to create more screen space.
+These include the notch (wide, infinity, V and teardrop), pop-up and slide-up cameras as well as under display cameras.
+All of these are designed to provide smartphone users with more screen real estate and very little obstructions.

-Although some smartphone users are calling for a return back to the 4:3 days when smartphones fit snugly into hands, this new tall bezel-less era has come to stay.
+It is important to note that some smartphone users are calling for a return back to the 4:3 days when smartphones fit snugly into hands.
+That ship seems to have sailed.
+This new tall bezel-less era has come to stay.